 A student desiring to earn a credential for teaching a specific single subject at the middle, junior, or senior high school level should enroll in the traditional Single-Subject Teaching Credential Program.
-The subject matter requirement for this credential is met by completion of a state-approved single-subject program or a passing score on all single-subject examinations (CSET).
+The subject matter requirement for this credential is met by completion of a state-approved subject-matter program or a passing score on all single-subject examinations (CSET).
 Azusa Pacific University has CCTC-approved single-subject major programs in the following areas: art, English, mathematics, music, physical education, science, social science, and Spanish.
 Students should consult with advisors in these departments to determine exactly which courses constitute the approved program.

-Depending on the number of units required in the major and the number of other classes taken by the candidate, juniors and seniors may enroll in professional education courses once they have been admitted to Teacher Education.
+Depending on the number of units required in the major and the number of other classes taken by the candidate, juniors and seniors may enroll in professional education courses once they have been admitted to the Teacher Education Program.
 However, because some majors have many required units, the professional education program courses are often taken after graduation.
-The student desiring to become a secondary teacher is advised to contact the Teacher Education Program during the junior or senior year, and to attend an information meeting to receive guidance regarding prerequisites and supplementary concentrations for the teaching credential.
-Secondary teacher candidates are also encouraged to complete a "Supplementary Authorization" to be eligible to teach in a second content area.
+The student desiring to become a secondary teacher is advised to contact the Teacher Education Program during the junior or senior year, and to attend an information meeting to receive guidance regarding prerequisites for the desired credential program and supplementary concentrations for the teaching credential.
+Secondary teacher candidates are also encouraged to complete a "Supplementary Authorization" or "Degree Authorization" to be eligible to teach in a second content area.

-Students may teach in public or private schools, subject to approval by the program director, while in this program.
+Students may teach in public or WASC-approved private schools, subject to approval by the program director, while in this program.
 (See "Admission to Student Teaching" for details.)

-Multiple-Subject and Single-Subject Internship Teaching Credential Programs

-Students holding an accredited bachelor's degree may be eligible for APU's innovative Master of Arts in Education: Teaching and Multiple-Subject and Single-Subject Internship Teaching Credentials.
-Designed for beginning teachers with a limited teaching background and preparation, the 40-unit program combines the curricula of the credential and master's programs to deliver a unique educational package.
+Multiple-Subject and Single-Subject Internship Teaching Credential ProgramsStudents holding an accredited bachelor's degree may be eligible for APU's innovative Master of Arts in Education: Teaching and Multiple-Subject and Single-Subject Internship Teaching Credentials.
+Designed for beginning teachers who qualify to teach on Intern Credentials and who have been hired to teach in appropriate assignments for the Multiple-Subject Credential Program, the 40-unit program combines the curricula of the credential and master's programs to deliver a unique educational package.
 More than 60 California districts cooperate in the program, meeting the needs of public school teachers on emergency permits or pre-intern credentials.